liyaeliza/GRIP/README.md

 # GRIP
-Predicting student scores using ML
+ML tasks for graduate internship at SPARKS foundation